What’s in This Article

 Don’t Let Your Miles Expire

 Forgetting to check expiration dates is a costly mistake.
-American Airlines miles expire after 24 months of account inactivity.
-If you don’t use them within that window, they disappear.
+AAdvantage miles expire after 24 months of account inactivity.
+If your account goes dormant for that period, you lose your entire balance.

-Fortunately, any earning or redeeming activity resets the clock.
-You can reset your expiration date simply by buying an item through the AAdvantage shopping portal, dining with a linked card, or using an American Airlines co-branded credit card.
+Any earning or redeeming activity resets the clock.
+You can keep your account active by buying something through the AAdvantage shopping portal, dining at a restaurant with a linked card, or making a purchase with an American Airlines co-branded credit card.
+Even a small transaction counts.

 Set Reminders to Avoid Waste

 Set a calendar reminder for 23 months after your last flight or account activity.
-This gives you plenty of time to earn a few miles and keep your entire balance active.
+This gives you plenty of time to earn a few miles and keep your entire balance active before the deadline hits.

-Planning a group trip is a great time to leverage your airline miles.
-When traveling with a larger party, pooling your rewards can drastically cut costs.
-If a group of friends is going on vacation, those with extra miles can step in and book tickets for others.
+Planning a group trip is a great time to put your airline miles to work.
+When traveling with a larger party, pooling your rewards can cut costs significantly.
+If a group of friends is heading on vacation, those with extra miles can book tickets for others who don’t have enough.

-This approach helps everyone afford the trip.
-You can also use miles to cover extras.
+You can also use miles to cover upgrades.
 If one person has enough miles to secure a business class seat, they can use their balance to upgrade a travel companion, provided the original fare rules allow it.

-One of the most meaningful ways to use your rewards is by donating them to charity.
+One of the most meaningful ways to use your rewards is donating them to charity.
 American Airlines partners with several major nonprofits to provide travel for people in need, such as medical patients, veterans, and disaster relief workers.
-Donating a small chunk of unused miles is a great way to support causes you care about while resetting your 24-month expiration clock.
+Donating a chunk of unused miles supports causes you care about while also resetting your 24-month expiration clock.

-Generally, transferring or gifting airline miles does not trigger tax consequences for the recipient.
-The IRS usually views frequent flyer miles as a discount or rebate rather than taxable income.
+Transferring or gifting airline miles generally does not trigger tax consequences for the recipient.
+The IRS typically views frequent flyer miles as a discount or rebate rather than taxable income.

-However, tax laws can be complicated.
-If you are gifting massive amounts of miles or using them for business purposes, you should always consult a certified tax professional to be safe.
+Tax laws can be complicated, though.
+If you gift large amounts of miles or use them for business purposes, consult a certified tax professional before making decisions.

 The Ethics of Sharing Miles

-The ethics of sharing miles sometimes come into question.
-Sharing among friends and family is widely viewed as a generous act.
-However, selling miles to strangers on secondary markets crosses a line.
-It is strictly against the airline’s terms of service and usually results in immediate account termination.
+Sharing miles among friends and family is widely seen as a generous act.
+Selling miles to strangers on secondary markets, though, crosses a clear line.
+It violates the airline’s terms of service and typically results in immediate account termination.

-As the airline industry evolves, loyalty programs will continue to change.
-With growing competition, airlines frequently adjust their policies to keep travelers happy.
+As the airline industry evolves, loyalty programs will keep changing.
+With growing competition, airlines frequently adjust their policies to keep travelers engaged.

-For example, some competitors like United Airlines now offer free mileage pooling for groups.
-This shift puts pressure on American Airlines to potentially offer more flexible, fee-free sharing options in the near future.
-Until then, sharing your American Airlines miles requires a bit of strategy, an understanding of the fees, and careful planning.
+Some competitors like United Airlines now offer free mileage pooling for groups.
+That shift puts pressure on American Airlines to consider more flexible, fee-free sharing options.
+Until then, sharing your AAdvantage miles requires a clear understanding of the fees, a bit of strategy, and careful planning.

 Can I use my American Airlines miles for someone else?

 Yes, you can use your miles to book flights for anyone.
 This is usually the smartest method because it avoids all transfer fees.
-You simply enter the other person’s name as the passenger during the checkout process.
+You simply enter the other person’s name as the passenger during checkout.

 How do I use my miles to book a flight for someone else?